How to Choose the Perfect Vegan Hiking Boot

 Microfiber is a synthetic material made from extremely fine fibers that are woven together.
 Microfiber offers excellent water resistance, cushioning, and breathability for comfortable all-day wear in any weather condition.
 It’s most commonly used in the upper of the boot for breathability and moisture-wicking properties.

-Bio-based synthetic leather is created from plant-based sources such as mushrooms or cornstarch, offering the same appearance, texture, and functionality as traditional leather.
-This durable, waterproof material is used on parts of hiking boots like the upper, toe caps, or heel for enhanced protection and support.
+Bio-based synthetic leather is created from plant-based sources like mushrooms or cornstarch, and offers similar appearance, texture, and functionality as traditional leather.
+This durable, waterproof material is used on parts of hiking boots like the upper, toe caps, or heel for better protection and support.

 Bamboo